The Legend of Robin Hood

 Robin gained followers, his band of "merry men", including Friar Tuck, Maid Marian, Little John and Will Scarlet.
 Despite the best efforts of the evil Sherrif of Nottingham he evaded capture until the return of King Richard from the Crusades brought about a full pardon and the restoration of Robin's estates.
 In other versions of the legend Robin died at the hands of his cousin, the abbess of Kirklees Priory.

-Two other outlaws who operated at this time, Fulk fitzWarin and Eustace the Monk, were historical figures whose lives can be clearly identified, Robin Hood himself presents more of a problem and the lines between fact and fiction, have become irrevocably blurred in proceeding 800 years.
+Two other outlaws who operated at this time, Fulk fitzWarin and Eustace the Monk, were historical figures whose lives can be clearly identified, Robin Hood himself presents more of a problem and the lines between fact and fiction, have become irrevocably blurred in the proceeding 800 years.

 Documentary proof survives in the Court records of the York Assizes of 25th July, 1225, which refer to a "Robert Hod".
 Penalties were recorded in the Michaelmas roll of the Exchequer, they included 32s.
 6d. for the chattels of one Robert Hod, fugitive.
 In the following year the assizes referred to him again as "Robinhud", a bounty was placed on his head of 32 shillings and 6 pence.

 By the year 1300 at least 8 people were called Robin Hood, and at least 5 of which were fugitives from the law.
 In 1266 the Sherrif of Nottingham, William de Grey, was in active conflict with outlaws in Sherwood Forest.
 It appears most likely that a number of different outlaws built upon the reputation of a fugitive in the forest, and over time, the legend was born, as early as the thirteenth century, Robin Hood had become a common epithet for criminals.